bailijiang/Note/English/Oral/PrivateScript.md

 ##1.
 Personality/Self-introduction
 <a id="self-introduction"></a>
 ####Self-introduction
-* Q: Please introduce yourself briefly(So tell me yourself.).
+    Please introduce yourself briefly(So tell me yourself.).
-* A: My name is Bryan.
+    My name is Bryan.
     I'm from China and I was born in Beijing.
     I'm Chinese and I'm 40 years old now.
     I live in Beijing now and I spent most of my life here.
     Till now, I have graduated from BUAA(Beihang) University for 3 years and my major is Computer Science and Technology.
     Now I'm a programmer at an entrepreneurial firm.
     Since graduation, I have had over 15 years of work experience.
     My hobbies are very extensive.
 I like sports, music, movies, games, and reading.
     I enjoy playing basketball with others very much, so I am playing it continually for 20 years and I believe I'm good at it.

-* Q: How many people are there in your family?
+    How many people are there in your family?
-* A: My family is not large.
+    My family is not large.
     There are three people in my family now, my mother, my father and I.
     I have a very good relationship with my mother, but I have a very bad relationship with my father because I think he is the man who is not only foolish but means as well.

+    Where are you from, Bryan?
+    I come from China.
+    Where do you come from exactly?
+    I come from Beijing.
+    I'm a Chinese.
+    I live in Beijing.
+    What do you do, Bryan?
+    I work as a programmer in a small company.
+    When did you come to the United States?
+    A year ago.
+    Of course, I speak English not very well.
+    English is not my native language.
+    My native language is Chinese.
+    But I'm learning English.
+    I'm beginning to understand it and can already speak a little.
+    I don't know any other foreign languages.
+    I expect that I can speak English excellent.

 <a id="character"></a>
 ####Character